Is coconut allergy common?

 Allergic reactions to peanuts or other nuts occur in 1 out of 100 infants and 1 out of every 200 adults.
 That's considered relatively common.

-By contrast, allergic reactions to coconut have been considered relatively rare.
+By comparison, allergic reactions to coconut have been considered relatively rare.

-Take some coconut oil or milk and rub a little on your upper arm.
+Take a little coconut oil or coconut milk and rub it on your upper or lower arm.
 Massage in well.
-Wait a day or so and see if a reaction occurs.
-If a rash develops, you’ll have your answer.
+Wait a day or so and see if a reaction develops.
+If a reaction occurs, you'll have your answer.

 Share This Page